ecthros/pinyapwn/README.md

 [*] Successfully connected.
 ```

-The server will also acknoledge a succesful connection:
+The server will also acknoledge a successful connection:
 ```
 [*] Pina Colada has connected.
 ```